TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Port cyberaqua again from the same lua files to avoid re-importing and loss of accuracy

 - panel -> ct computers
-- fix in-game area indicators wrongly drawn when zoomed out
-	- they can still be drawn zoomed out in-game if the monitor is smaller than 1920x1080 for example

 - Callout markers
 	- Separate trees